The Hidden Secret of London's Lost Rivers

 - River Tyburn

-The River was originally called many names including the River Kilburn, we know that the Anglo-Saxon designated it a Royal stream.
-The stream is located in the highly affluent area's of the capital such as Hyde Park, Chelsea, Kensington and Knightsbridge.
+The stream is located in the highly affluent area of the capital.
+Its original course flowed through areas such as Hyde Park, Chelsea, Kensington and Knightsbridge.
 The highly desirable area of Chelsea and Belgravia is built over the waters of the River Westbourne.

-The River Effra is South of the River Thames and is commonly thought to derive it's name from the Ancient Britain's.
+The River Effra is located south of the River Thames and is commonly thought to derive its name from the tongue of the Ancient Britons.
 The original volume of the River Effra has been reduced by the surface water sewage system and the majority of the water flow is now underground.
-The river rise's in a few locations but Norwood seems to be its main origin.
-The River Effra would have looked very similar to the Fleet River which is located on the North Bank of the Thames river.
-It would have provided fresh water to the embryonic London settlement prior to mass industrialization occurred.
+The river rises in a few locations but Norwood seems to be its main origin.
+The River Effra would have looked very similar to the Fleet River which is located on the north bank of the River Thames.

 Other British themed articles